UPDATE (11.03.2019): Post revised for clarity. Some images updated.

 161st Street – Yankee Stadium station enhancement

 Yankee Stadium is the busiest station in The Bronx despite the fact that it is a local stop on the Concourse line.
 (The elevated station is also configured as a local stop with a center bypass track.)
-To further encourage ridership on the Concourse line, and pave the way for future service enhancements on the 4 line, NYTIP recommends converting the side platforms on both levels to island platforms.
+To further encourage ridership on the Concourse line, NYTIP recommends converting the lower level side platforms to island platforms.

-[Fig. 2] Yankee Stadium station express stop conversion.
+[Fig. 2] 161st Street – Yankee Stadium lower level express conversion.

 To minimize costs, NYTIP recommends preserving as much of the existing station infrastructure as possible.
-For the lower level, NYTIP recommends realigning the local tracks behind the existing side platforms, removing the side walls, and extending each platform to the center track.
+To achieve this, NYTIP recommends realigning the local tracks behind the existing side platforms, removing the side walls, and extending each platform to the center track.
 The resulting extra-wide island platforms should accommodate game-day crowds with room to spare.
 For better crowd distribution, NYTIP recommends additional exits at the station’s west end leading to either side of 161st Street, and widening existing staircases where feasible.
-For the upper level, NYTIP recommends a similar track realignment that allows island platform conversion.

 [Fig. 3] Overview of the Central Park West de-interlining.